LCC-CIT/CS295N-CourseMaterials/Notes/AzureMySqlSetupGuide.md

 "Server=pigeondb.mysql.database.azure.com:3306;User=birdb;Password=Secret!123;database=pigeons;"
 ```

-**Note:** this connection string is causing errors when I try to use it to apply migrations when publishing.
+**Note:** this connection string is causing errors when I try to use it to apply migrations when publishing from Visual Studio 2022.